 Our area is currently attaining the national ambient air quality standards (NAAQS) that are set by EPA to protect public health and the environment.
-Our most recent design value used to determine compliance with the national health-based standard for ground level ozone (average of the 4th highest 8-hour ozone concentration measured over 3 consecutive years) at our Bent Creek monitor here in Buncombe County is 63 parts per billion (ppb).
+Our most recent design value used to determine compliance with the national health-based standard for ground level ozone (average of the 4th highest 8-hour ozone concentration measured over 3 consecutive years) at our Bent Creek monitor here in Buncombe County is 62 parts per billion (ppb).
 EPA revised the national standard in 2015 from 75 ppb to 70 ppb to better protect public health.

 Our agency also operates a monitoring site for particulate matter ($PM{2.5}$).
 There are two NAAQS for $PM{2.5}$; the 98th percentile 24-hour average standard is 35 micrograms per cubic meter (μ g/m3), and the weighted annual mean standard is 12 μ g/m3.
-The 98th percentile 24-hour average at the Buncombe County monitoring site is 22.7 μ g/m3, and the annual arithmetic mean is 7.7 μ g/m3.
-Both of these figures are 3 year average design values for 2014, 2015, and 2016.
+The 98th percentile 24-hour average at the Buncombe County monitoring site is 22.6 μ g/m3, and the annual arithmetic mean is 7.4 μ g/m3.
+Both of these figures are 3 year average design values for 2015, 2016, and 2017.
+These design values include data measured during the wildfires in 2016 where there were several days when the PM2.5 levels were unhealthy.
 Below are trend data for the annual standard design value.